GCW48/cs386-a1/Deliverables/deliverable1.md

 ### Carson:

 who:
-Friend from Highschool
+Friend from Highschool: Miles

 when:
 2-1-2025

 customer segment:

 They are a college student who studies pre-med, and eventually nursing.

 insights:

-They found themselves still prioritizing games even in college, so they did not have much of an opinion on shorter titles.
+They found themselves still prioritizing games even in college, so they did not have much of

+an opinion on shorter titles and changes in how they intreact wiht the medium.
 However, they do have quiet a bit of expierence with horror.

 They gave the advice that they find timed mechanics in horror games to be effective in moderation.

+If we make the platforming too hard, timing too tight, and controls too loose; then the entire expierence will be frustrating.

 quotes:

+"If you want to make a platformer, then don't make your controls too loose" (paraphrased).

 Overall:

+It was nice to talk with someone with a bit of expierence.
+I think the big takeaway is balancing platforming and percision gameplay with horror.

+Although they are not inverse, lack of control is a key of horror, so we should make a decision on which we would like to lean into more.

 who: